YousefOnWeb/GlobalStudentsDataAnalysis/README.md

 >   ![live vs fav subj](/Images/index13.png "live vs fav subj")
 >   <br><hr>
 >
-> * **A.** Students being playing chess makes the gap bigger by 40% between female and male students, with male students being more.
+> * **A.** Students being playing chess makes the gap bigger by 40% between female and male students, with male students being more.<br>
->   **B.** Students not being exposed to video games makes the gap bigger by 46% between female and male students, with male students being less.
+>   **B.** Students not being exposed to video games makes the gap bigger by 46% between female and male students, with male students being less.<br>
 >   **C.** Students not reading news makes the gap bigger by 14% between female and male students, with male students being less.
 >   ![life vs bio. sex](/Images/index14.png "life vs bio. sex")
 >   <br><hr>
 >
-> * **A.** Students preferring language courses (rather than maths) makes the gap bigger by 16% between female and male students, with male students being less.
+> * **A.** Students preferring language courses (rather than maths) makes the gap bigger by 16% between female and male students, with male students being less.<br>
 >   **B.** Students preferring to study language (rather than maths) also makes the gap bigger by 16% between female and male students, with male students being less.
 >   ![subj vs bio. sex](/Images/index16.png "subj vs bio. sex")
 >   <br><hr>
 >
-> * **A.** Teacher providing help made gap increase by 16% between students who say they do poorly regardless and who don't, with less students saying they do poorly regardless.
+> * **A.** Teacher providing help made gap increase by 16% between students who say they do poorly regardless and who don't, with less students saying they do poorly regardless.<br>
 >   **B.** Teacher being fair made gap increase by 20% between students who say they do poorly regardless and who don't, with less students saying they do poorly regardless.
 >   ![student-teacher relation vs educational performance](/Images/index18.png "student-teacher relation vs educational performance")
 >   <br><hr>